-Following blink's runaway success with Enema of the State (1999), MCA Records were in no mind to let them change course now and called for more of the same on their fourth studio album, Take Off Your Pants and Jacket, again produced over three months by Jerry Finn, and released 12 June 2001.
+Following blink's runaway success with Enema of the State (1999), MCA Records were in no mind to let them change course now and called for more of the same on their fourth studio album, Take Off Your Pants and Jacket, again produced over three months by Jerry Finn, and released in June 2001.

-Right down to its title – a juvenile pun on “jacking it” and a reference to the band's commercially successful penchant for nudity – the album fulfils expectations thematically and largely keeps within the bounds of their established brand image.
+Right down to its title – a juvenile pun on "jacking it" and a reference to the band's commercially successful penchant for nudity – the album fulfils expectations thematically and mostly keeps within the bounds of their established brand image.
 Yet the band members themselves were eager by this point to evolve their sound and experiment artistically, creating tension with MCA and ultimately leading to demands from the band's management for easily-marketable, formulaic singles.

 The result is a somewhat tense compromise between classic summertime blink and heavier, more mature material, with the former ultimately winning over.
 'The Rock Show', for instance, is an upbeat, almost saccharine tale of teen romance and 'First Date' is a breezy, vocal-driven track inspired by the Bee Gees, of all people.
 In the other corner, the mature lyrics, formidable drumming and sophisticated chord progression of 'Anthem Part Two', which opens the album, has nods to meatier influences Fugazi and Refused, and 'Stay Together For The Kids', which deals with Hoppus's childhood experience of divorce, is another break from blink's trademark irreverent flippancy.